keepitrio/100-days-of-code/log.md

 **Today's Progress**: I worked on a simple project, a form to enter username and password.

 **Thoughts** I still need to make some changes to my JS file so that the second password entered is compared to first to make sure they match.
 I want to make some more style changes too.
 Took a break from sketchpad.

+### Day 4

+**Today's Progress**: Back to my sketchpad project, I fixed my JS to be able to draw on canvas.
+Next, I'll need to write a function for the clear button.

+**Thoughts** Today was a little frustrating trying to figure out why my JS wasn't working.
+I'm getting a better grip on how event handling and callback functions work, so I'm excited to work on the clear button, which will be what I work on next time.